prakrititz/CircidianLightning-Eyantra/README.md

 ## 🔜 Next Steps
 * Integration with sunset/sunrise by location API to automatically configure circadian lighting for any location/timezone [DONE]
 * Introduction of various color specific matrices to offer color-targeted Circadian Lighting for different rooms.
-For example, green-ish circadian lighting in operating rooms, warm or natural in cosy areas, blue-ish in areas which need more productivity.
+For example, green-ish circadian lighting in hospital operating rooms, warm or natural in cosy areas, blue-ish in areas which need more productivity.